Modern Day Slavery and Human Trafficking

 The company will not knowingly support or deal with any business involved in slavery or human trafficking.

-UK Electric Ltd have published this statement relating to the financial year ending 31st December 2019.
+Stearn Electric Company Ltd have published this statement relating to the financial year ending 31st December 2019.

 All company sites are based in the United Kingdom.
-The majority of our sales are within the UK, however we have a strong customer base in the Republic of Ireland, Romania, China, India and the United Arab Emirates.
-A smaller percentage of sales go to Poland, Switzerland, Belgium, Sweden, France, The Netherlands, United States of America, Hungary and Germany among others.
-UK Electric Ltd also works with a number of international suppliers from a number of countries, including:
+The majority of our sales are within the UK, however we have a strong customer base in the Republic of Ireland and the Caribbean, with a small percentage of sales to France, Gibraltar, the Falkland Islands, Taiwan and Germany.
+Stearn Electric Company Ltd works with a number of international suppliers from a number of countries, including:

 - Hong Kong